Journal Therapy

 • Sleep disorders

 Experienced journal therapists can help you better understand the connection between mental and physical health, such as the possible link between trauma and chronic pain.
-Writing exercises in therapy can be used as a part of the therapeutic process of unpacking past traumas, possibly reducing some of the physiological effects of trauma on the body.
+Writing exercises or journal therapy in counseling can be used as a part of the therapeutic process of unpacking past traumas, possibly reducing some of the physiological effects of trauma on the body.

-You may benefit from therapeutic writing if you:
+You may benefit from therapeutic writing or journal therapy if you:

 • Have a mental health condition like anxiety or depression